TimTaylor/seir/README.md

 Note, at present, the implementations assumes:

-- a closed population (no births, deaths or ageing)
+- a closed population (no births, deaths or ageing);
+- single (age-dependent) vaccination;
-- no time dependent parameters or interventions.
+- no other time dependent parameters or interventions.

 ``` r
 library(seir)